 Gränges sources alloying elements from several suppliers in different forms.
-Some are sourced in pure form, and some are sourced as a master alloy (mixed with aluminium to a certain share).
+Some are sourced in pure form and some are sourced as a master alloy (mixed with aluminium to a certain share).
 As stated in section 2.2.4, the environmental impact of the alloying elements is low as the share of alloying elements added is generally low.
 Therefore, the production routes of these elements are not described.

 Table 3 shows the major alloying elements used (in terms of sourced volume), the form in which it is used (pure or master alloy), and the assumptions made for data collection.
+It is assumed that the environmental impact from the production of sourced alloying elements as a master alloy (mixed with aluminium to a certain share) is rather low.
 The production of alloying elements has been modelled using data from industry associations, published literature and databases.
 For some of the alloying elements, specific data for the elements are not available.
 In such cases, the production is estimated either by using available data for similar materials or by using primary aluminium when no data is available.
-The data are reviewed annually and updated when relevant, e.g., when more recent or more representative data are available.
+The data are reviewed annually and updated when relevant, e.g. when more recent or more representative data are available.